mark-chimes/trading-post/README.md

  * Blind-accessible
  * Supported on reasonable browsers
  * Runs on mobile
+ * Dark-mode UI with grid layout

 Game Features:
- * Sell swords
- * Sell trail mix (dunno why you'd want to, but you can!)
+ * Sell swords, axes, and trail mix
  * Choose a sales price
  * Schmooze a customer to sell for more
  * Up to 26 different customers